Baranavichy: Transport

 The city is on the main east–west highway in Belarus, the M1, which forms a part of European route E30.
 As of 1 January 2019, 81,829 passenger cars are registered in Baranavichy.
 Almost every second citizen of the city owns a passenger car.

 The first rail line through the city opened in around 1870.
 Additional railways helped the city become an important rail junction.

 The large airbase, south of the city, is used by the Belarusian Air Force.

 Attractions

 As a fairly young city, Baranavichy does not have many cultural heritage monuments.
 Most are buildings erected in the interwar period, including the Catholic Church of the Exaltation of the Holy Cross, the former Bank of Poland building, the building of the Polish Radio Baranowicze station, the fire station and the Orthodox Church of the Protection of the Holy Virgin.
 A few old houses from the early 20th century are preserved.
 There is a railway museum in the city.

+In October 2016, a local furniture factory opened a zoological landscape park Dipriz.
+The 400-hectare site is home to ornamental birds and rare animals, as well as all the species of trees native to Belarus.

+Tourists can also visit Baranovichi Railway Museum.